Quant Sell Ratings

 The backtesting proves the effectiveness of our ‘Sell’ stock selection trading methodology - as it easily underperforms the S&P 500 Total Return Index almost every single year.

-Seeking Alpha’s market performance is based on a backtested hypothetical portfolio of all the daily ‘Strong Sell and Sell’ ratings for 10 years from 31 December 2009 to 4 June 2020.
-The total compounded annual return for the simulated trades from 4 June 2020 to present.
+Seeking Alpha’s market performance is based on a backtested hypothetical portfolio of all the daily ‘Strong Sell and Sell’ ratings for 14 years from Jan 2010 to Aug 2024.
+The total compounded annual return for the simulated trades from Jan 2024 to present.

 Simulated trading is the virtual trading of our strategy carried out in real-time after the quant system was created.
-The quant performance from 5 June 2020 onwards reflects simulated trades for all the daily ‘Sell’ Seeking Alpha recommendations.

 • The total portfolio performance you see in the chart is based on the combination of the backtested and simulated trades from the end of 2009 to the present day.